 Then Perman turned serious, adding, “I’ve been all over the country, and there are variations of a famous slogan that many police departments use, but it’s always about ‘Protect and Serve.’
 Everybody understands what ‘Protect’ means, but I’ve often wondered what exactly ‘Serve’ means.
 But now I get it, and it’s because of what you’re doing in reaching out to homeless people and saying, ‘Let us give you a hand.’
 That is serving.
 I appreciate that, and you honor the University with your service.”

-Partlow is a member of the UMBPD’s Campus Outreach and Support Team (COAST), established last year by Cary and led by Johnson.
+Partlow is a member of the UMBPD’s Community Outreach and Support Team (COAST), established last year by Cary and led by Johnson.
 COAST is one component of Cary’s community engagement efforts, as the unit collaborates with UMB offices, city police and agencies, and non-governmental organizations to support the University’s neighbors in West Baltimore.

 In his role, Partlow aims to connect the homeless to much-needed social services through those entities and to educate UMB students, faculty, and staff on how to interact with and help this population.
 He also is a key liaison to the city’s Law Enforcement Assisted Diversion (LEAD) program, which redirects people arrested for low-level drug offenses to treatment and other services.

 “In a short period, Officer Partlow has built positive working relationships with dozens of people experiencing homelessness on and around the UMB campus,” Johnson says.
 “He has entered some of our community members into the LEAD program and helped people with substance abuse issues find resources that have led them onto the path of sobriety.